From theory to practice – Vinsers cherish their every moment at USTH

 "How to weigh 0.01mg of sugar?”, “What is the important application of solubility in the pharmaceutical industry?”, “How are the skeleton and other parts arranged in the human body?”, “What can be done to recycle plastic bags?”, etc. Grade 3, 4 & 5 Vinsers from Vinschool Gardenia Primary school found the answers to those questions and gained further insights into things they hardly know about during their Science tour to the labs of the University of Science and Technology of Hanoi (USTH), also known as Vietnam - France University.

-Incorporated into their Science program in Term 1 to reinforce what Vinsers learn at school, this tour gave them a chance to visit world-class labs in person, touch specialized laboratory instruments with their own hands, and create simple, yet highly applicable science-technology products by themselves.
+Incorporated into their Science program in Term 1 to reinforce what Vinsers learn at school, this tour gave them a chance to visit world-class labs in person.
+Vinsers were able to touch specialized laboratory instruments with their own hands, and create simple, yet highly applicable science-technology products by themselves.